-Not that surprising perhaps, given that when I dug out my old photos, I found literally one shot that I took of Melbourne, most likely taken from the window of the apartment we stayed in for the night before hitting the Great Ocean Road towards Sydney the next morning.
+Not that surprising perhaps – I dug out my old photos and I found literally one shot that I took of Melbourne, most likely taken from the window of the apartment we stayed in for the night before hitting the Great Ocean Road towards Sydney the next morning.

 So have I really been to Melbourne before?
 Perhaps the answer should have been: not really.

 When the Jetstar folk reached out with a media invite to visit Melbourne on their new Dreamliner 787 flight between Singapore and Melbourne over the SG50 long weekend, it was a bit of a no-brainer for me.
 Making full use of the long weekend for travel, check!
 (Sorry Singapore, I love you and it’s a big milestone year but I’m also quite pragmatic about how much leave I have left for the year… 10 days of travel with just 4 days of leave is a steal!)

 The Jetstar flight itself was pretty cool – the Dreamliner-787 is a step up from your older plane models, and we were flown up both ways on Business Class which means perks like priority boarding, having inflight entertainment and a decent recline among other things.

 Read my full review about the Jetstar flight from Singapore to Melbourne